axetroy/jsoncst/README.md

 ### Q: How is the performance?

-A: jsoncst is specifically designed for precise modifications with excellent performance.
+A: json-codemod is specifically designed for precise modifications with excellent performance.
 For large files (hundreds of KB), parsing and modification typically complete in milliseconds.

 ## 🤝 Contributing